Issue States and Triage

 When any of the following conditions occur for an issue, that issue is flagged for review and given a label indicating why it was flagged:

 - A new issue is created; it's labeled "New Issue"

 - A resolved issue re-occurs; it's labeled "Regression"

 - An ignored issue meets its ignore conditions; it's labeled "Unignored"

-Note that resolving or ignoring an issue implicitly marks the issue reviewed.
+Resolving or ignoring an issue implicitly marks the issue reviewed.